partho-dev/CI-CD/Nexus-Artifacts.md

 - 1. Install Docker to a Ubuntu server
 - 2. Install git on the server
 - 3. Update the Docker Deamon to connect with the Nexus through insecure path
+    - This is often necessary when using HTTP instead of HTTPS.
+    - For production environments, it's recommended to secure the Nexus instance with HTTPS to avoid using insecure registries.

     - sudo vi /etc/docker/daemon.json
     ```
     {